 He is a patient in any section of an institution which has been certified as a medical facility under Medicare or Medicaid standards.
-EXAMPLE:General medical hospitals, licensed nursing homes.
+Examples include general medical hospitals and licensed nursing homes.

-3. Out-of-State Travel
+3. Out-Of-State Travel

-a.
 Visiting

 Temporary visits out-of-state with the intent to return, do not affect the individual's state of residence as long as the duration is less than 30 days.